steveloughran/spark-timeline-integration/src/main/docs/timeline.md

     <td><code>spark.hadoop.yarn.timeline.post.limit</code></td>
     <td>1000</td>
     <td>
-    Limit on number of queued events to posts.
+    Limit on number of queued events to post.
 When exceeded new events will be dropped.
 This is to place a limit on how much memory will be consumed if the timeline server goes offline.
     </td>